sabard/python-package-template/README.md

-# python_package_template
+# python-package-template
-`python_package_template` is a [copier](https://github.com/copier-org/copier) template to create **and update** Python packages.
+`python-package-template` is a [copier](https://github.com/copier-org/copier) template to create **and update** Python packages.
 Copier uses git to merge changes from the original template into your instance, so you can keep all of your Python packages up to date and consistent.

 ## Initial Setup

+### Basic Usage

+`pipx install copier`

+### Developer

 Dependencies:
 - [pyenv](https://github.com/pyenv/pyenv)